absorensen/numbers_go_brrrr/m4_real_time_systems/s2_graphics_in_two_dimensions.md

-# Graphics for Graphical User Interfaces
+# Graphics in Two Dimensions
 In most cases, you can probably get away with some fairly rudimentary code to create, draw and interact with some buttons for your application.
 But, in this context, we care about performance.
 It's simple to redraw every single button, every single frame, but it isn't necessarily performant.
 As such, we have to